janahmedprg/Senior-Design-CapitalOne/README.md

-# Deplyoing and Securing a Machine Learning Model with AWS
+# Deploying and Securing a Machine Learning Model with AWS

 ## Introduction
 My senior design project goal was to deploy a machine learning model and ensure its security